 PrEP is only for those who are HIV negative.
 For information on living well with HIV have a look at our information here.

 Where can you get PrEP?

-If you get, or intend to get your PrEP online, you can have your monitoring done at sexual health clinics in Scotland, including the Chalmers Centre.
-We can also give you advice on PrEP and whether it is an option for you.
+If you get, or intend to get you PrEP online, you can have health monitoring done at sexual health clinics in Scotland.
+They will also give you advice on how to take PrEP and whether it is a suitable option for you.